 One Health itself, as a self-consciously labelled set of activities and agendas, has emerged very recently out of a complex and rapidly shifting coalition of international health bodies, veterinary associations, academic advocates, environmental organizations and pharmaceutical companies.
-While its history has been fully explored elsewhere (e.g. Lebouf, 2011; Chien, 2013; Cassidy, 2014), this chapter concludes by sketching out the broad contours of these developments in order to put the rest of this volume into context.
+While its history has been fully explored elsewhere (e.g. Lebouf, 2011; Chien, 2013; A. Cassidy, 2019, unpublished), this chapter concludes by sketching out the broad contours of these developments in order to put the rest of this volume into context.

 During the 2000s, elements of the ongoing traditions of comparative medicine and VPH came together into a rearticulated vision of 'One Medicine, One Health'.
 This involved the alliance or convergence of veterinary and human medical research and/or clinical practice, including collaborative research, and shared clinics, vaccination strategies, equipment and drug development (e.g. King et al., 2008).
 In parallel, a different (albeit overlapping) set of actors and agendas came together around the term 'One World, One Health'TM (OWOH).
-In contrast to the veterinary-medical focus of One Medicine, OWOH tended to address a broader range of disciplines across the life and environmental sciences while maintaining a relatively tight focus on issues such as zoonotic diseases.
-The idea of 'One World' (OW) has its origins in mid-20th-century debates about international relations and the formation of UNESCO (Sluga, 2010).
-It was taken up by health actors during the 1990s, when the global scale and potential wildlife origins of the HIV/AIDS pandemic were recognized (Whiteside, 1996; King, 2004), alongside the emergence and re-emergence of many other infectious diseases (Anderson, 2004).
+In contrast to the veterinary-medical focus of One Medicine, OWOH tended to address a broader range of disciplines across the life and environmental sciences while maintaining a relatively tight focus on issues such as 'emerging infectious diseases'.
+The idea of 'One World' (OW) has its origins in mid-20th-century debates about international relations and the formation of the United Nations Educational, Scientific and Cultural Organization (UNESCO) (Sluga, 2010).
+It was significantly taken up by health actors during the 1990s, when the global scale and potential wildlife origins of the human immunodeficiency virus (HIV)/acquired immune deficiency syndrome (AIDS) pandemic were recognized (Whiteside, 1996; King, 2004).
 In 2004, the first of a series of meetings between human public health, conservation and infectious disease experts was organized by the US-based Wildlife Conservation Society on the theme of OWOH.
-The idea then found strong purchase in international responses to the outbreak of highly pathogenic avian influenza (HPAI), and was adopted by WHO, FAO, OIE and others in a shared statement of cooperative intent (FAO et al., 2008) following the HPAI crisis (Scoones and Forster, 2008).
-These disease events, alongside reconfigurations of the organizations which deal with them, have contributed to a renewed awareness of the environmental causes of disease.
-This has taken on new forms, combining with late-20th-century understandings of 'the environment', to be rearticulated in (for example) arguments for understanding and preserving 'ecosystem health' (Zinsstag et al., 2012).
+The idea then found strong purchase in international responses to the outbreak of highly pathogenic avian influenza (HPAI), and was adopted by the WHO, FAO, OIE and others in a shared statement of cooperative intent (FAO et al., 2008) following the HPAI crisis (Scoones and Forster, 2008; Scoones, 2010).

-Over this decade the 'One Medicine' and 'One World' agendas have become more and more intertwined, increasingly sharing the broader, snappier and more widely used banner of One Health (e.g. Zinsstag et al., 2005; FAO et al., 2010).
-The recent adoption of the language of One Health by key organizations across the worlds of veterinary and human medicine, international health, national governments and research funding bodies, represents the integration of these various agendas.
-Advocates based particularly in the USA and Switzerland have organized workshops, conferences, reports, websites and journal publications to promote it.
+Through the 2000s, these two sets of agendas became increasingly intertwined, and since the end of the decade they have increasingly shared the broader, snappier and more widely used banner of 'One Health' (Zinsstag et al., 2005; FAO et al., 2010).
+The recent adoption of the language of One Health by key organizations across the worlds of veterinary and human medicine, international health and other agencies, national governments and research funding bodies, represents the integration of these various agendas.
+Advocates, based particularly in the USA and Switzerland, have organized workshops, conferences, reports, websites and journal publications to promote it.
 As an organizing concept, it has proved flexible enough to encompass very different languages, ideas and working practices, yet coherent enough to enable communication across disciplinary and organizational divides (Lebouef, 2011; Chien, 2013).
-However, questions remain about the long-term viability and practical utility of One Health (Lee and Brumme, 2013; Cassidy, 2014), as well as how it can engage productively with questions of colonial and post-colonial legacies, power, and ongoing tensions between local and 'global' approaches to health (Scoones and Forster, 2008; Bonfoh et al., 2011; Beinart and Brown, 2013; Green, 2012).
+However, questions remain about the long-term viability, practical utility, sustained interdisciplinarity and persistent anthropocentrism of One Health (Lee and Brumme, 2013; Bardosh, 2016; Cassidy, 2016; Manlove et al., 2016; Kamenshchikova, 2019), as well as how it can productively engage with questions of colonial and post-colonial legacies, power, and ongoing tensions between local and 'global' approaches to health (Scoones, 2010; Green, 2012; Beinart and Brown, 2013; Yates-Doerr, 2015; Cunningham et al., 2017; Rock et al., 2017).